Gattocrucco/locs12/README.md

     temporal localization filters with the version of `temps1.py` from February 3, 2021.

-  * `temps1series0203.py`: save efficiency vs. rate curves with `nmc=10000` of s1 localization with the version of `temps1.py` from February 3, 2021.
-    (Goal: efficiency vs. number of photons.)

-  * `temps1series0203plot.py`: plot the results from the above script (can be executed while the other script is still running to show partial results).

-  * `temps1series0213.py`: save efficiency vs. rate and efficiency and rate vs. threshold curves with `nmc=1000` of s1 localization with the version of `temps1.py` from February 13, 2021.
-(Goal: exploratory study on ER/NR discrimination and KDE bandwidth.)

-  * `temps1series0213plot.py`: plot the results from the above script (can be executed while the other script is still running to show partial results).

-  * `temps1series0214.py`: save efficiency vs. rate and efficiency and rate vs. threshold curves with `nmc=1000` of s1 localization with the version of `temps1.py` from February 13, 2021.
-(Goal: exploratory study on fast/slow discrimination and KDE bandwidth.)

-  * `temps1series0214plot.py`: plot the results from the above script (can be executed while the other script is still running to show partial results).

-  * `temps1series0222.py`: save efficiency vs. rate and efficiency and rate vs. threshold curves with `nmc=10000` of s1 localization with the version of `temps1.py` from February 23, 2021.
-(Goal: efficiency vs. number of photons.)

-  * `temps1series0222plot.py`: plot the results from the above script (can be executed while the other script is still running to show partial results).
+All the following `temps1series*.py` scripts write the results to `temps1series*.npy` and have a companion script `temps1series*plot.py` to do the plots, which can be used while the main script is still running to show partial results.
+The digits in the name are month-day.

+  * `temps1series0203.py`: efficiency vs. number of photons.

+  * `temps1series0213.py`: ER/NR discrimination and KDE bandwidth.

+  * `temps1series0214.py`: fast/slow discrimination and KDE bandwidth.

+  * `temps1series0222.py`: compare likelihood, cross correlation, and coincidence.

+  * `temps1series0224.py`: find optimal coincidence time.

+  * `temps1series02240.py`: compare likelihood, cross correlation, short and long coincidence.

 ### Modules